-What is the emotional toll of having no place to really call home?
-What is the psychic result of moving for the company every three years?
-What is the price of a Best Buys and Staples at every forty mile interval along the interstate?
+What's the emotional toll of having no place to call home?
+What's the psychic cost of moving for the corporation every three years?
+What's the price of a BestBuy and Staples at every forty mile interval along the interstate?
 Of suburban houses that could as easily be in North Carolina as in California?
-Why is so much of America swallowing SSRI’s?
-Why are we such a depressed people?
-Could it have something to do with our need for a place called home?
+Why are we such a depressed people, staring at Facebook, scrolling our Instagram feeds?
+Could our loneliness have something to do with our need for a real home?

 © 2009 Natalia Ilyin First published in Metropolis Magazine.